-Pursuant to the terms of the Agreements, the Company did not have direct ownership in either E Marketing and GPM but was actively involved in their operations as the sole manager to direct the activities and significantly impact E Marketing's and GPM's economic performance.
-Each of E Marketing and GPM had only one shareholder and all operational funding was provided by the Company.
-During the term of the agreements, the Company bore all the risk of loss and had the right to receive all of the benefits from E Marketing and GPM.
-As such, based on the determination that the Company was the primary beneficiary of E Marketing and GPM, in accordance with ASC 810-10-25-38A through 25-38J, E Marketing and GPM were considered variable interest entities ("VIEs") of the Company and the financial statements of E Marketing and GPM have been consolidated from the date such control existed, March 1, 2020 and September 4, 2020, respectively.
+Pursuant to the terms of the Agreements, the Company does not have direct ownership in DHS but is actively involved in DHS's operations as the sole manager to direct the activities and significantly impact DHS's economic performance.
+As such, based on the determination that the Company is the primary beneficiary of DHS, in accordance with ASC 810-10-25-38A through 25-38J, DHS is considered a variable interest entity ("VIE") of the Company and the financial statements of DHS have been consolidated from the date such control existed, February 15, 2022.